Company logo

 Overview

 Seizures can occur as a complication following brain surgery, affecting a significant number of patients.
 These postoperative seizures are often a result of the brain's response to surgical trauma, changes in brain tissue, or irritation at the surgical site.
-Managing seizures post-surgery is crucial for recovery, requiring close monitoring and tailored treatment plans.
-Antiepileptic medications are commonly prescribed to control seizures, and in some cases, further medical interventions may be necessary.
+Seizures are more likely to occur in the immediate postoperative period (within 2 weeks of surgery) Managing seizures post-surgery is crucial for recovery, requiring close monitoring and tailored treatment plans.

 Did you know?